muriloacs/Middleware/README.md

 Middlewares on global scope will be executed everytime a request is made.

 #### Local scope
-Middlewares on local scope will be executed after than global.
+Middlewares on local scope will be executed only if the current controller declares a middleware.

+P.S: local middlewares are executed after global middlewares.

 In this case, `my.first.middleware` and `my.second.middleware` will be always executed no matter what route is being called.
 Whereas `my.third.middleware` will be executed only when
-Application\Controller\IndexController is current controller.
+Application\Controller\IndexController is being called.
 Thus, if we access Application\Controller\IndexController first, second and third middlewares will be executed.

 Advanced usage